sadi-c/Terms/README.md

 Reliability is the most important feature of any application, because if the application is not reliable, users will eventually leave, and the other features won't matter.

 •	An application must have measurable reliability goals, and deviations must be promptly corrected.

 •	The application must be architected for scalability, high availability, and automated change management.

 •	The application must be self-healing where possible, and it must be instrumented for observability.

 •	The operational procedures used to run the application must impose minimal manual work and cognitive load on operators, while ensuring rapid mitigation of failures.

-Reliability is defined by the user.
-For user-facing workloads, measure the user experience, for example, query success ratio, as opposed to just server metrics such as CPU usage.

-Use sufficient reliability.
-Your systems should be reliable enough that users are happy, but not excessively reliable such that the investment is unjustified